-During the laser treatment, you might see some flashes of light and hear clicking noises.
-Most patients tolerate the laser treatment well, but some might feel slight discomfort.
+During the laser treatment, you may see some flashes of light and hear clicking noises.
+Most people tolerate the laser treatment well, but some may feel slight discomfort.

 How long does it take?

 The treatment itself takes between 15 and 20 minutes; however, the whole visit may take a few hours.